-Using multiple lights is how professional portrait photographers make studio portraits, as more subtle and complicated light patterns are possible with multiple lights.
-Through multiple lights it’s possible to separate your model from the background, and so on.
+This is how professional portrait photographers make studio portraits.
+More subtle and complicated light patterns are possible with several lights.

 Clamshell lighting is a classic go-to setup.
 A key light, a fill light and a background light are often used.

-The various lights in such setups are usually named after their function:
+The various lights in such setups get their names from their function:

-- Key light – The main light for the scene.
-It determines the light pattern and is the first number listed in lighting ratios (e.g. in a lighting ratio of 4:1, the key light is represented by the 4).
+Key light -The main light for the scene.
+It determines the light pattern.
+And it is the first number listed in lighting ratios (e.g. in a lighting ratio of 4:1, the key light is the no. 4).

-- Fill lights – Used to fill (lighten) the shadows, fill lights are generally weaker than the key light.
-This is the second number listed in lighting ratios (e.g. in a lighting ratio of 4:1, the fill light is represented by the 1).
+Fill lights – Used to fill (lighten) the shadows, fill lights are generally weaker than the key light.
+This is the second number listed in lighting ratios (e.g. in a lighting ratio of 4:1, the fill light is the no. 1).

-- Hair/separation/rim lights – These lights are used to prevent your model from blending in too much with the background.
-They are usually placed to the side, behind the model, thus highlighting parts of his/her figure and contours.
+Hair/separation/rim lights – These lights keep your model from blending in with the background.
+They are usually placed to the side, behind the model.
+And they highlight parts of his/her figure and contours.

-- Background light – Used to light the background, a background light is particularly useful for high key portraits.
-It can also be used as separation light for your model or, together with some coloured gels, to alter the colour of the background.
+Background light – A background light is particularly useful for high key portraits.
+You can also use it as a separation light in light setups with several lights.
+Or, together with some coloured gels, it can alter the colour of the background.

-Multiple lights also make it easy to alter the contrast in the image by changing the ratio of light between the key light and the fill lights.
-Traditionally, high contrast images, with a key-to-fill lighting ratio of 8:1 or more, best suit male models, while more balanced ratios such as 4:1 or 3:1 or less are more appropriate for female models.
+High contrast images, with a key-to-fill lighting ratio of 8:1 or more, best suit male models.
+More balanced ratios such as 4:1 or 3:1 or less are more appropriate for female models.

-Let’s see how to put in practice the basic concepts discussed above by considering few case studies of some typical light patterns.
+Let’s see how to put in practice the basic concepts discussed above.
+We’ll consider a few typical light patterns.

 Split and ‘Hero’ Lighting

-This highly contrasted light pattern is often used to create portraits in a low key style.
+This high contrast light pattern is often used to create portraits in a low key style.

 Diagram illustrating the split lighting setup.
 The background light is optional.

 A strong, confident pose is best highlighted by the hero lighting.
-Here the model was in front the lights, as you can tell from the broad shadow on his face and torso.
+Here the model was in front the lights.
+You can tell this from the broad shadow on his face and torso.

 A classic portrait with the loop lighting setup while using a medium sized umbrella to soften the light.

-To keep your model from blending in with the background you can add a separation light, creating the most classic of the two-light setups.
+To keep your model from blending in with the background you can add a separation light.
+This creates the most classic of the two-light setups.

 A classic one-light setup to create a soft loop (or Rembrandt) lighting on your model.
 The background light is optional.

-If you are after a more punchy look and feel, try replacing your umbrella with a grid, which produces a tighter splash of light.
+If you are after a more punchy look and feel, try replacing your umbrella with a grid.
+This produces a tighter splash of light.

 Butterfly and Clamshell Lighting